One Ayala: History

 The mixed-use development would be named after its address 1 Ayala Avenue.
-It was initially planned to feature two office towers, a condominium building (later known as One Ayala Residences), a hotel (initially Seda One Ayala), and a shopping mall with intermodal transportation hub and an exhibition center, seamlessly integrating to existing developments within the area.
+It was initially planned to feature two office towers, a condominium building (later known as One Ayala Residences), a hotel (initially Seda One Ayala, a flagship branch of Seda Hotels), and a shopping mall with intermodal transportation hub and an exhibition center, seamlessly integrating to existing developments within the area.
 Its construction began in 2016, led by MDBI Construction Corporation, a Makati Development Corporation (MDC) subsidiary, which in turn is a subsidiary of Ayala Land.
 The office towers, Towers 1 and 2 (now East and West Towers, respectively), began its construction in June 2017.
-Concreting works at both towers concluded in November 2020 and February 2021, respectively, with Tower 1 topping off in December 2021.
+On March 16, 2020, a fire broke out at the seventh level of Tower 1 and was extinguished after the first alarm, 36 minutes later.
+Concreting works at the office towers concluded in November 2020 and February 2021, respectively, with Tower 1 topping off in December 2021.
+In the early 2020s, the concourse-level retail area of the adjacent Ayala MRT station, which opened in 2000, underwent renovation for integration with One Ayala.

-The Point-to-Point (P2P) bus terminal opened on July 18, 2022, coinciding with the partial opening of the mall, which gradually progressed since then.
-The relocated southbound EDSA Carousel stop and additional bus bays were later opened on November 19, 2022, and were followed by the opening of the access to Ayala MRT station on December 1, 2022, and the PUV terminal at the lower ground level on March 20, 2023, completing the One Ayala Terminal.
-Basement 1 parking for the mall and Robinsons Supermarket's 150th branch, also the first in Makati, were opened on August 3, 2023.
+The Point-to-Point (P2P) bus terminal and the mall opened on July 18, 2022, with the mall's retail levels opening gradually thereafter.
+The relocated southbound EDSA Carousel stop and additional bus bays were later opened on November 19, 2022, and were followed by the opening of the access to the Ayala MRT station on December 1, 2022, and the PUV terminal at the lower ground level on March 20, 2023, completing the One Ayala Terminal.
+Basement 1 parking and Robinsons Supermarket's 150th branch, also the first in Makati, were opened on August 3, 2023.
 Parking fees for the mall were initially waived every weekend until April 2024.
 The complex's access to SM Makati opened in December 2023, followed by the access to Glorietta 5 on June 7, 2025.